harsh96877/TaskFlow/README.md

 Please ensure your code adheres to the existing style guidelines and includes relevant tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 * Inspired by the need for a simple yet effective task management tool.
 * Thanks to the Python community for continuous support and resources.

----

-Feel free to customize this `README.md` further to align with your project's specifics or personal preferences.
-If you need assistance with any other aspect of your project, don't hesitate to ask!